parnthana/plants-vs-zombies/README.md

 #### Create by **[Thanaphum Thepwan](https://www.github.com/tnptw)** and **[Akkharawat Burachokviwat](https://www.github.com/EarthAkkharawat)**.

 Made as part of final project in 2110215 PROG METH I, Academic Year 2021.
+For educational purposes use only.

 Use Java, JavaFX